 Dental Trauma Treatment

-After the following types of trauma, your dentist should conduct the following types of tests to see if you need any or further treatment done on your mouth.
+After the certain types of trauma, your dentist should conduct the following types of tests to see if you need any further treatment done on your mouth.

 - Concussion – A tooth concussion occurs after an impact, when the tooth is tender.
 The tooth still sits in its original place on its own.
 Radiology exams happen for this situation over one year to be sure that there was no severe interior damage done to the tooth and the surrounding tissue.